-ASPB is offering a limited number of $575 travel grants to attend the Plant Biology 2016 Annual Meeting which will be held this year in Austin, Texas from July 9-13, 2016.
-This program aims to increase attendance of early career scientists at the annual meeting by providing travel funds for those in financial need.
-Increasing diversity among the annual meeting attendees is another primary goal.
-Undergraduate students, graduate students, postdocs, faculty, and professionals beginning their careers in plant science are strongly encouraged to apply.
-US Residency is not a requirement to apply.
+ASPB is competitively awarding a limited number of travel awards to attend Plant Biology 2024, which is scheduled to be held in Honolulu, HI from June 22-26, 2024.
+The travel award program aims to increase attendance of early career scientists at the annual meeting by providing funds for those in financial need.
+Broadening participation of underrepresented groups to increase diversity and inclusion among Plant Biology attendees is a primary goal.
+Undergraduate students, graduate students, postdocs, pre-tenure faculty, and professionals beginning their careers in plant science are also strongly encouraged to apply.
+Applicants must be members of ASPB; however U.S. residency is not a requirement to apply.

-Applications must be submitted electronically (online).
-Letters of recommendation can be uploaded directly to the application by the advisor and professional mentor via a link they will receive once the application is saved and finalized.
-Alternatively, a letter of recommendation can be sent to email@example.com.
-Submission deadline for the application and both letters is Monday, December 14, 2015 (11:59 p.m.
+Applications must be submitted online.
+Letters of recommendation can be uploaded directly to the application by the advisor or professional mentor via a link they will receive once the applicant saves and finalizes their application.
+Alternatively, a letter of recommendation can be emailed to Sylvia Lee at email@example.com.
+The submission deadline for the application and both letters is Wednesday, November 15, 2023, (11:59 p.m.
 EDT).
-Please request letters of recommendation with sufficient time so the writers can honor this firm deadline.
-The system will automatically send a request for a letter only once the applicant selects finalize on the application.
+Applicants: Please request letters of recommendation with sufficient time so the writers can honor this firm deadline.
+The system will automatically email a request for a letter to the specified advisor/mentor only once the applicant selects finalize on their application.

-- an abstract of the research that they intend to submit for presentation at the annual meeting*
+- an abstract of the research that they intend to submit for presentation at the Plant Biology meeting*

 - a primary advisor's letter of recommendation that includes the level of funds available, if any, for applicant travel

-- Letters of Recommendation must be uploaded to the application via a custom link or sent to Sylvia Lee
+- letters of recommendation must be uploaded to the application via a custom link that will be emailed to the designated advisor/mentor or emailed to Sylvia Lee

 - a current resume or CV

-Travel Grant selection criteria will be based (in this order) on:
+Travel award selection criteria will be based (in this order) on:

 - the science and the quality of the abstract

-- the statement about how attending the meeting will have an impact on the applicant's career
+- the statement expressing how attending the meeting will have an impact on the applicant's career

-Applicants who are selected to receive a grant will be notified by email by Friday, January 22, 2016.
+Applicants who are selected to receive an award will be notified by email by early January 2024.
 Non-recipients will be notified shortly thereafter.

-- Checks (or wires) for the stipend are issued AFTER the grant recipient registers for the meeting.
+- Travel stipends are issued AFTER the award recipient pays the registration fee for the meeting.

-- Should unforeseen events prevent a grant recipient from attending the meeting, the recipient must notify ASPB immediately and return the grant so that another applicant can use the funds to attend the meeting.
+Should unforeseen events prevent an award recipient from attending the meeting, the recipient must notify ASPB immediately and return the award so that a waitlisted applicant can use the funds to attend the meeting.